-Existing and relevant information regarding known and potentially occurring special-status raptors in the Project Vicinity is provided in Sections 3.2.4.3 and 3.2.4.4 of SSWD's Pre-Application Document (PAD).
-SSWD identified three special-status raptors that are known or have the potential to occur within the existing Federal Energy Regulatory Commission (FERC)
+Existing and relevant information regarding known and potentially occurring special-status raptors in the Project Vicinity2 is provided in Sections 3.2.4.3 and 3.2.4.4 of SSWD's Pre-Application Document (PAD).
+SSWD identified three special-status raptors that are known or have the potential to occur within the existing Federal Energy Regulatory Commission (FERC) Project Boundary.
+Table 3.0-1 provides for each of these species: 1) special status; 2) suitable habitat type; and 3) recorded occurrence in the Project Vicinity.

-&lt;sup>1 A "raptor" is defined as a bird of prey, and are normally divided into two main groups, the diurnal (day-flying) raptors and the nocturnal (night-flying) raptors; the latter better known as owls.
+1 A "raptor" is defined as a bird of prey, and are normally divided into two main groups, the diurnal (day-flying) raptors and the nocturnal (night-flying) raptors; the latter better known as owls.
 This Study focuses on day-flying raptors.

-For the purposes of the relicensing, the "Project Vicinity" is defined as the area surrounding the Project in the order of a county or USDOI, United States Geological Survey (USGS) 1:24,000 topographic quadrangle.
+2 For the purposes of the relicensing, the "Project Vicinity" is defined as the area surrounding the Project in the order of a county or USDOI, United States Geological Survey (USGS) 1:24,000 topographic quadrangle.